haggen/ko.app/README.md

     </body>
     </html>

 In your template `/templates/hello.html`:

     <p>Hello, <span data-bind="text: name"></span></p>

 Now open `index.html` in your browser.
 Try changing `world` to your name, it works!

-You can check this out in the `example/` directory.
+You can see a working version of this example in the `example/` directory.

 ## API:

 Note that `app` here will mean `this` inside your application's constructor.
-See the example above.

 ### `app.before(pattern, filter)`: